 |*Vesalius College is closely monitoring the ongoing Coronavirus (COVID-19) pandemic.
 As the situation continues to change rapidly, our top priority remains the health, safety, and well-being of our community.
 Please note that due to the current situation in Belgium, the Fall 2020 lectures in Vesalius College’s MA programmes will take place in a blended format, being a combination of on-campus and online teaching.
 Students who are unable to travel to Belgium in time for the start of the academic year, will be able to follow classes via livestream, of which a recording will be available on the student platform.
 If you have any questions, don’t hesitate to contact us. (last updated 9 September 2020)|

-The 90 ECTS MA in Global Peace, Security and Strategic Studies runs across one intensive academic year and is divided into three trimesters.
+The 90 ECTS MA in Global Security and Strategy runs across one intensive academic year and is divided into three trimesters.
 Hence, it will take a full-time student a total study time of 12 months.
-Students taking the 120 ECTS option will have a to complete a fourth semester and will therefore have a total study time of 16 months.
+Students taking the 120 ECTS option (only available until the 2021-22 academic year – included) will have to complete a fourth semester and will therefore have a total study time of 16 months.
 The additional time needed by part-time students to complete the study will depend on the number of courses a student will take each semester, but students interested in the part-time option should note that the minimum course load per trimester is between 12 credits (2 courses) and 18 credits (3 courses) and are strongly advised to discuss in advance their intended study plan with the Programme Director.

 The course descriptions and syllabi of the courses listed below are available here.

 TRIMESTER 1: CORE FOUNDATIONS (Sept-Dec)

 |• MA Thesis Preparatory Seminar||6 ECTS|